-We use MailChimp to provide our email newsletter.
+We use MailChimp to provide our email newsletter, to which the OPCC has signed up to standard contractual terms.
 By subscribing to receive the Commissioner's monthly email update you acknowledge that the information you provide will be transferred to MailChimp for processing in accordance with its Privacy Policy and Terms.